erikpukinskis/confgen/README.md

 ### Probably will happen

 - [x] Collect up the NPM packages to install them all at once (will be a bit faster)
+- Add type checking, linting, and formatting to the build command
 - Adding a `pojo` command.
 Right now the `vite` preset generates a POJO (Plain Old JavaScript Object) by concatenating top level blocks of JavaScript, like `{ server: { hmr: { port: 443 } } }`.
 This seems to be working for now.
 But it means that, unlike with JSON files, you can'd add your own